Closing costs on Costa Rica property, how to calculate and who pays

 The selection of your closing attorney is the most important decision of the whole process of buying a Costa Rica property.
 In order to transfer the property, the buyer and seller must select a closing attorney.
 This closing attorney has to be a notary public, who will draft the transfer deed.
 This deed will register the property sale in the National Registry (Registro Nacional).

 A public notary will usually not give you any discount on the closing costs on Costa Rica property.
 They all follow the tables used by the Colegio de Abogados.
-In case there is a corporation transfer, there might be a discount in the closing costs on Costa Rica property arranged.
+In case there is a corporation transfer, there might be a discount on the closing costs on a Costa Rica property arranged.
 Although this depends on the attorney.

 The buyer has the right to choose the closing attorney, as it is the ONLY way for the buyer to protect him/herself.
 It is very important to use one who has an escrow account approved by SUGEF, so the earnest money goes to this escrow account until closing.
 Don’t work with attorneys who will hold checks or allows the seller to receive the earnest money.
 And don’t give the earnest money to the seller, as is customary in a Costa Rica real estate transaction.
 In Costa Rica, in a cash transaction, it is customary for the buyer to select the notary/attorney who will draft the transfer deed if paying cash for the property.